-HCJB Global.
-Dan Anderson and Marla Bender.
-"Technology Center in Indiana to celebrate 25th Anniversary," Dec.
-9, 2011 http://www.hcjb.org/HCJB-Global-News/technology-center-in-indiana-to-mark-25th-anniversary.html \\ Pastor Randy Schott, of Hillside Covenant Church in Walnut Creek, California, led the ONE ACCORD singing group to Magadan for a musical tour from July 20 to August 4, 1991.
+\iv Pastor Randy Schott, of Hillside Covenant Church in Walnut Creek, California, led the ONE ACCORD singing group to Magadan for a musical tour from July 20 to August 4, 1991.
 Also: Randy Schott, Hillside Covenant Church, to Daniel Johnson, Nome Alaska, March 13, 1990.
 Letter of request for assistance to organize a Magadan tour.

-\\\ Ray Dahlberg.
-Sermon text delivered at Northbrook Covenant Church, Northbrook Illinois February 12.
-2008.
+\\ Ray Dahlberg.
+Sermon text delivered at Northbrook Covenant Church, Northbrook Illinois February 12, 2008.

-xxii Paul Larsen and Ray Dalhberg had a side trip to meet with Olga Rybakova, a Russian teacher who had been converted and was starting a small church in Magadan.
+\vi Paul Larsen and Ray Dalhberg had a side trip to meet with Olga Rybakova, a Russian teacher who had been converted and was starting a small church in Magadan.
 The men provided some funds for her to put a downpayment on a mortgage for a building.
 The relationship bore fruit a few years later as the Covenant developed the St. James Bible College, that was located in Olga's church, called "the Revival Church."
 Barbara Larson from San Jose, California also accompanied the men as a translator.
-In addition, Ray managed to get Georgi Radchenko to agree to broadcast a Christian children's video series produced by http://en.wikipedia.org/wiki/Russian Bible Society
+In addition, Ray managed to get Georgi Radchenko to agree to broadcast a Christian children's video series produced by the Covenant (Quigley's Village) over the Magadan state television channel, once the series was translated into Russian.